aaa2016/phoneme-inventory-generator/README.md

 * Minimum and maximum number of consonants
 * Minimum and maximum number of vowels
 * Whether to use a full [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet) list (slightly buggy), or a simpler list of phoneme options
+* What delimiter to use in the output list (default: comma)

 ## Features yet to be implemented<a name="features"></a>